This Melbourne travel guide is the result of living in the city for 5-6 months during my Australia working holiday visa.

 The street is full of unique places to eat and drink, some of which are the best in Melbourne.
-A diverse range of tastes, from Vietnamese to Greek, make the street a foodies paradise.
+A diverse range of tastes, from Vietnamese to Greek, make the street a foodie’s paradise.
 It is also home to a number of independent shops, which stock all sorts of weird and wonderful items.

-The bohemian nature of the street is in evidence with the large graffiti that adorn the sides of most of the buildings!
+The bohemian nature of the street is in evidence by the large graffiti that adorn the sides of most of the buildings!
 Just walking up and down the street, taking in all the art is something to enjoy!

 St Kilda is Melbourne’s most famous beach and a great location for backpackers to check out.
-There are lots of things to do and St Kilda is home to numerous events throughout the year, such as the St Kilda Festival, which showcases current and up and coming Australian artists.
+There are lots of things to do and St Kilda is home to numerous events throughout the year, such as the St Kilda Festival, which showcases current and up-and-coming Australian artists.

 Luna Park is an iconic amusement park at St Kilda, and is well worth checking out for its vibrant artwork and cool rides!